mchaput/whoosh/docs/source/api/query.rst

 Binary operations
 =================

-These binary operators are not created by the query parser in :mod:`whoosh.qparser`.
-They are included only for completeness and experimentation.
+These binary operators are not generally created by the query parser in :mod:`whoosh.qparser`.
 Unless you specifically need these operations, you should use the normal query classes instead.

 .. autoclass:: Require